How do I know if I can benefit from naturopathic medicine?

 - Skin conditions such as acne, eczema, and psoriasis

-- Gastrointestinal disorders such as irritable bowel syndrome, heartburn, and inflammatory bowel disease
+- Gastrointestinal disorders such as irritable bowel syndrome, SIBO, heartburn, and inflammatory bowel disease

 - Women’s health: infertility, menstrual irregularities, menopausal symptoms, hormone replacement